The flurries started coming down yesterday. It’s not even Thanksgiving yet and I already had a nice frosty layer of ice on everything.

 Here’s a quick overview.
 Read this, and you’ll be better informed than some bike shop employees!

-The downside with magnetic-based resistance machines is that there are so many mediocre ones.
-Having worked at a bike shop, I had the pleasure of testing them.
+The downside with magnetic-based resistance equipment is that there are so many mediocre ones.
+Having worked at a bicycle shop, I had the pleasure of testing them.
 There is nothing quite as disconcerting as a smoking, growling magnetic trainer when you are 20 minutes into your first workout with it.
 Because of my experiences, I insist on only purchasing magnetic trainers that offer a strong warranty.
-(I’m pretty

 All said I would highly recommend that beginners look at getting a magnetic trainer.
 They are that perfect blend of durability and price, and it is hard to go wrong.